JosephKemper/cse210-hw/prove/Develop05/Polymorphism Design Activity.md

             GetCompletionStatus
             SetCompletionStatus
         SimpleGoal =
-        EternalGoal =
+            RecordEvent = Defines how an event for a SimpleGoal is processed EternalGoal =
-        ChecklistGoal =
+            RecordEvent = Defines how an event for an EternalGoal is processed ChecklistGoal =
-        Menu =
+            SetGoal -- Runs the process of setting a ChecklistGoal RecordEvent = Defines how an event for a ChecklistGoal is processed Menu =
             GetUserInput : int -- takes in a string, converts it to a number, and returns the int.
             DisplayMainMenu : Void -- Displays the main menu